Dharangaon: History

 Dharangaon was formerly known as Mina Nagar.
-At the time of the Moghal conquest in the 10th century, Dharangaon was famous for its jirifaf and bhiran clothing.
+At the time of the Mughal conquest in the 16th century, Dharangaon was famous for its jirifaf and bhiran clothing.
 During the seventeenth century, under the reign of Dongong, Dorongon, and Drongom, it was mentioned by multiple sources as a trade center of considerable importance.
 In 1674, English settlers established a factory in the town.
-The following March, the town was plundered by King Chhatrapati Shivaji.
-Four years later in 1679, King Shivaji joined forces with the Raja of Berar and again plundered Dharangaon, which at that time was one of the most flourishing places in the country.
+The following March, the town was captured by King Chhatrapati Shivaji during his rebellion however he lost it again soon after.
+Four years later in 1679, King Shivaji joined forces with the Raja of Berar and once again regained Dharangaon, which at that time was one of the most flourishing places in the country.
 In 1683 the Drongom investment was 10,000 pieces broad bastas, 10,000 pieces sevgazis, and 100,000 lbs.
 (2500 mans) of turmeric.
-In 1685 King Sambhaji plundered the town, burning or pillaging every house.
-The factors at Dharangaon had but two hours to escape.
+In 1685 King Sambhaji raided the town, burning or pillaging every house.
+The factory workers at Dharangaon had only two hours to escape.
+Following the death of Mughal Emperor Aurangzeb in 1707, the Marathas took advantage of the disturbances following his death to seize Dharangaon and expelled the Mughal garrison.
 Under the Marathas, Dharangaon suffered much from Bhil raids and was the scene of one of the Bhil massacres by which the Marathas vainly attempted to keep order.

-It came into British possession in 1800, and from 1825 to 1830, Lieutenant, afterward Sir James, Outram busied himself in raising the Bhil Corps.
+The British plundered the area in 1800, and from 1825 to 1830, Lieutenant, afterward Sir James Outram busied himself in raising the Bhil Corps.
 In 1844 two American planters, Mr. Blount of Gorakhpur and Mr. Simpson of Madras, who had been appointed superintendents of cotton experiments, set up saw-gins.
 In 1845 a screw press was built, but because of its costliness proved to be a failure.